- 1. Supply TFN to your super fund

 10. If necessary, consider talking to an independent adviser

-If you’re making major financial decisions, particularly decisions with significant tax implications, then consider seeking independent tax or financial advice from an accountant or financial adviser who understands the super rules and charges a fee for advice rather than accepts commissions from product providers for giving you advice.
+If you’re making major financial decisions, particularly decisions with significant tax implications, then consider seeking independent tax from an accountant or, if you’re planning to embark on major financial strategies involving investments, perhaps a financial adviser.
+If you do plan to use a financial adviser, then ensure the one you choose understands the super rules and charges a fee for advice.
 Independent advisers are difficult to find, but not impossible.
 For more information, check out the following articles: